List of Eureka Seven characters: Gonzy

 Not much is known about Gonzy (ゴンジイ, Gonjii), but he has a habit of unexpectedly appearing nearby whenever anyone is troubled, usually sitting on a carpet and calmly drinking tea.
 He often invites whoever is nearby to have tea with him.
 Gonzy was originally a stowaway aboard the Gekko, but was allowed to stay in part because the others respect his abilities at fortune-telling.

 Though not a priest of Vodarac, he gives the image of a spiritualistic man.
 He's known to give out information out of the blue when it is most needed.
-When the crew went into a health craze, most of the members followed Gonzy doing various exercises to maintain health such as T'ai chi and eating healthy foods.
+When the crew went into a health craze, most of the members followed Gonzy doing various exercises to maintain health such as tai chi and eating healthy foods.
 It wasn't until towards near the end when the Gekkostate members wondered the fate of their world that Gonzy explains that the event they are witnessing is the "Second Summer of Love".

 When Gonzy reveals that he knows about the Second Summer of Love, he opens both of his eyes (concealed under his thick eyebrows during the entire series) revealing the purple eyes of a human-form Coralian.
 Just as Holland and the crew realize the truth, Gonzy thanks them for a good time and disappears, leaving his clothing behind.
 He does not seem meant for the "blank slate" as Sakuya and Eureka, but rather as an educated observer.
 It is unknown when or how Gonzy presumably communicated with the Scub Coral, or if he communicates only after his disappearance, but given his likely position and so influence as observer, it is very possible that he was partly responsible for the Command Cluster's decision to trust humanity (namely Eureka, Renton, and those fighting at their side) with, essentially, the saving of all life on the planet.

 In the fourth manga book of the series he was revealed by Holland to be a former elder (as opposed to sage as is used in the anime), and, in addition to this, Holland calls him Gon Karmapa.